Reveal-Energy-Services/orchid-python-api/README-dev.md

 - All outstanding PR's have been completed.
 - You have merged all changes to the `develop` branch
 - You have changed your current branch to the `develop` branch
+- You have tagged `develop` with the release API version
+- You have pushed the tags to our repositories, GitHub and Azure DevOps, by executing commands like:
+  - `git push origin 2022.2.324` (assumes `origin` maps to GitHub)
+  - `git push reveal-origin 2022.2.324` (assumes `reveal-energy` maps to Azure DevOps)

 You will most likely need to configure the API token for PyPI.